 More often than not, you pay for services you don’t use anymore and spend money for charges you don’t even know existed.
 These expenses, when accumulated, could total a significant amount of savings.

-Hence, it may sound irrelevant to budgeting, but having this feature will indeed have a substantial long-term impact.
+Hence, it may sound irrelevant to budgeting, but having this feature can have a substantial long-term impact.